Industrial Safety and Health Law (ISHL)

 About Us and Contact

-We have provided one-stop chemical inventory search services for many companies doing business in Asia (for example, China, Japan, Korea, Malaysia, and Philippine).
-We help them find out whether their chemicals are regulated in those countries or regions and offer free initial consultations about how to comply.
+We have provided one-stop chemical notification and GHS services for many companies doing business in/with Asia (for example, China, Japan, Korea, Taiwan, Malaysia, and Philippine).
+We help them find out how their chemicals are regulated in those countries or regions and offer free initial consultations about how to comply.
+If notification is required, we help them submit chemical registrations.
 We also prepare or translate GHS compliant SDS and label in accordance with their national chemical legislation at affordable prices.

 If you have any questions about chemical compliance in the Asia-pacific region, please contact: